 Le Ritz Paris ★★★★★

-Le Ritz Paris recently reopened after a lengthy refurbishing, and while it does not have an official 5-star Palace designation (yet), you'll want to consider it an honorary member.
+Le Ritz Paris reopened several years ago after a lengthy refurbishing, and while it does not have an official 5-star Palace designation (yet), you'll want to consider it an honorary member.

 The luxurious 71 guestrooms and 71 suites include 15 historic suites named after famous guests, such as Maria Callas and F. Scott Fitzgerald.
 Suites contain museum-quality antiques, heated floors, and super-luxurious amenities.